 What supplies do I need to install a Removable Wallpaper Backsplash?

-- The first item to take care of is prepping your existing backsplash.
 As per Tempaper’s website, removable wallpaper adheres best to clean smooth surfaces.
-I followed their direction and cleaned our mirrored backsplash with a vinegar cleaner.
+I followed their direction and cleaned our mirrored backsplash with Vinegar Windex cleaner.

-2. Secondly, remove all light switch and electrical outlet covers – I had to laugh that even our covers were mirrors!
+Second, remove all light switch and electrical outlet covers – I had to laugh that EVEN our covers were mirrors, yikes!

-3. Next, BE SURE TO TURN OFF YOUR ELECTRICITY.
-Then, remove any under cabinet lighting fixtures.
+Next, BE SURE TO TURN OFF YOUR ELECTRICITY and remove any under cabinet lighting fixtures.
 Ours were also quite old and took a bit of muscle for me to remove them.

-One thing to remember, just like if you were hanging this paper on a full wall, you install at the top of your backsplash to the bottom of your backsplash – this ensures that your patterns will match up correctly and you have manageable sized sections to adhere to the wall.
+One thing to remember, just like if you were hanging this paper on a full wall, install at the top of your backsplash to the bottom of your backsplash.
+This will ensure that your pattern matches up correctly and you have manageable sized sections to adhere to the wall.

 You can see how that process looked below – starting from the far left hand side and slowly working section by section to the right.

-6. Another tip I read on Tempaper was if you can’t seem to get a few bubbles here and there with their smoother tool, you can use a small needle pin and pop the bubbles.
+Another tip I read on Tempaper was if you can’t seem to get a few bubbles here and there with their smoother tool, you can use a small needle pin and pop the bubbles.
 I found that very useful in a few select sections.

 Once all the removable wallpaper was laid, I went back and made a few final trims to the lower edge.
 I also installed new crisp clean white electrical covers!

-If you want to see all the updates I made (hint hint, EVERYTHING totaled under $300) you can check out my Kitchen Update post.
+If you want to see all the updates I made (hint hint, EVERYTHING totaled under $300) you can check out my 5 Ways to Update your Kitchen post.

 However, the real show stopper of this room is 100% the wallpaper.
 I am so in love with it and am ready to start adding removable wallpaper to every room in my home!!